 For example, Pilot #11 should be entered as: 011 (Letter)

-Once the correct pilot code is entered, the display will show "ANALYSE” This means it is ready to go.
+Once the correct Analyse code is entered, the display will show "ANALYSE” This means it is ready to go.
 Insert your sacrificial case into the annealer and press (START).
 The annealer will start heating the case.
 You will hear the annealer running and then stop.

 Do not remove the case until the red Start light goes out.